NorESMhub/NorESM/doc/configurations/clm.rst

 Spin up of CLM5
 ^^^^^^^^^
 A long spin up of CLM5 is necessary to achive e.g. land carbon balance.
+Such a spin up can be done partly uncoupled from NorESM2 in order to save computation time.

 To generate forcing data from the coupled simulation to run CLM5 stand alone with NorESM2 forcing, a full couple history needs to be turned on.
 For producing forcing data, please try adding this to user_nl_cpl in the coupled simulation of interest: